krauss/Blackjack/README.md

 #### How to play?

-You can either clone this repository and setup a workspace in your IDE or simply download the latest `jar` file in our [releases folder](releases/Blackjack_2.1.jar).
+You can either clone this repository and setup a workspace in your IDE or simply download the latest `jar` file in our [releases folder](releases/).
-To create a new player and start playing, just type a username you want to use and a `checkbox` will appear as soon as you start setting your password.
-Then tick the `checkbox` and click `Login`.
+To create a new player and start playing, just type a username a `checkbox` will appear as soon as you start setting your password.
+Then tick the `checkbox` to create it and click `Login`.

 ![Login_screen](res/checkbox_login.png)

-If the `checkbox` does not come out, that means the username already exists in the database.
+If the `checkbox` does not come out, it means the username you picked already exists in the database, so pick another one.

 #### Docker Image